Desperate search for survivors after India glacier disaster - RFI

 Indian rescue workers battled through tonnes of rock and mud Tuesday searching for survivors in a choked Himalayan tunnel after a deadly flood -- apparently triggered by a glacial burst -- smashed through two mountain dam projects.

 The disaster has been blamed on rapidly melting glaciers in the Himalayan region caused by global warming.
-Building activity for dams and dredging riverbeds for sand -- for use in the construction industry -- are other suggested factors.
+Building activity for dams and dredging riverbeds for sand and the clearing of trees for new roads -- some to beef up defence on the Chinese border -- are other factors.

-Most of those missing were workers at the two power plants, with some trapped in a 2.7-kilometre (1.7-mile) U-shaped tunnel in Tapovan that filled with mud and rocks when the 20-metre-high (70-foot) flood hit.

-Twelve people were rescued from one side of the tunnel on Sunday but another 34 were still trapped at the other end, police official Banudutt Nair, in charge of the rescue operation, told AFP.

-Hundreds of workers toiled all night and by morning had cleared their way 120 metres into the tunnel, with rescue personnel "waiting to enter as soon as any movement deep inside the tunnel is possible", the local government tweeted.

-"Work will happen day and night.
-There will be no break," said local roads official AS Rathod.
+Most of those missing were employees at two of the many hydro plants being built around Uttarakhand, home to soaring Himalayan peaks and the sources of the Ganges river.

+Hundreds of rescue workers were involved in the operation across the state, using helicopters equipped with surface-penetrating high-definition cameras, as well as sniffer dogs.

+On Tuesday the focus was attempting to locate and extract 34 workers who were in a network of tunnels when the 20-metre-high (70-foot) barrage of icy water and debris roared through on Sunday morning.

-Nair said rescuers were not giving up hope, believing that there were air pockets inside the tunnel, where the workers could still be alive.
+Workers toiled all night and police official Banudutt Nair, in charge of the rescue operation, told AFP he believed that there were air pockets where the employees could still be alive.

+"Forty-eight hours have passed and it has become a race against time.
+We hope they survive but there's been no contact so far," army rescuer Vivek Sahai said.

-Giant floodlights lit up one entrance late Monday as a huge excavator slowly worked its way through the sludge, carrying out huge piles, which rescuers then sifted through looking for survivors, or remains.
+Giant floodlights lit up one entrance late Monday as a huge excavator slowly extracted the sludge which rescuers then sifted through.

-Nearby, workers used an excavator to try to remove giant boulders from the road blocking the way to the second power plant, the Rishi Ganga facility.
+Nearby, workers used heavy machinery to remove giant boulders from the road blocking the way to the second power plant, Rishi Ganga, where 35 people were missing.

-This was destroyed and was a wasteland covered with brown and grey slush, with a nearby concrete bridge swept away.
-At least 35 workers and locals were missing.
+The plant was obliterated and is now a wasteland thickly coated with viscous grey mud.
+At a nearby village, four bodies were recovered on Tuesday including that of a policeman.

+Building projects crisscross highly-seismic Uttarakhand state despite warnings from scientists about the impact on its ecologically fragile hills and valleys.

 - 'Don't let go' -

-One of those who made it out of the tunnel was Rajesh Kumar, 28, who together with others clung to scaffolding rods in the tunnel for four hours before the water level fell and they were able to escape.
+One of those who made it out was Rajesh Kumar, 28, who together with others clung to scaffolding rods in the tunnel for four hours before the water level fell and they were able to escape.

 "Suddenly there was a sound of whistling... there was shouting, people were telling us to come out.
 We thought it was a fire.
 We started running but the water gushed in.
 It was like a Hollywood movie," Kumar told AFP.